Professor

 History Maker Homes Endowed Professor in Construction Science

-Research Scientist, Texas A&M Transportation Institute
+Research Scientist, Texas A&M Transportation Institute (TTI)

-Associate Editor, JME, ASCE
+Associate Editor, Journal of Management in Engineering, ASCE

 Texas A&M University